michaelkargl/PresenceDocs/libs/path-alias-plugin/README.md

 ## Usage

-To use the plugin

-1. copy the dist folder into your project
+To use the plugin copy the dist folder into your project and link it in your [`package.json`][demo-package.json]:
-1. or add the project as git submodule.

-For this demo we chose the latter.
-In your [`package.json`][demo-package.json]:

 ```jsonc
 {